sparksc/frc-scouting-pi/README.md

 The goal state of the app is to use the same application year-over-year with minimal changes to the code base when a new game is announced.
 The app can be used and customized by any team and for any FRC competition.
 Teams would have the choice to deploy the web app on a [Raspberry Pi](https://www.raspberrypi.org/about/) at a competition to have a portable private offline scouting webserver.
 Inspiration for the scouting forms comes from [Google Forms](https://www.google.com/forms/about/) because of its high customizability and ease of use.

+EXCUSE THE MESS...
+THIS IS STILL A WORK IN PROGRESS.

 # Installation

 ## Prerequisites